LivelyKernel/lively4-core/doc/graph.md

 #### <a name="graph-subgraphReachableBy"></a>graph.subgraphReachableBy(graphMap, id, ignore, maxDepth)

- show-in-doc
 Like hull but returns subgraph map of `graphMap`

 ```js